CamiloWeinberger/Turbulator-codes/README.md

     pot = 0;
 }
 ```
-Also es protected to switch on the fun before the power supply.
+Also, it is protected to switch on the fun before the power supply.

 ``` c++
     if (dif == 0) {